c4milo/hello/README.md

 * I used gRPC and Open API to generate the service from `hello.proto` and implemented `hello_service.go` and `hello_service_test.go`
 * I added Swagger UI to make it more convenient to explore the HTTP API.
-* The total effort, including tests, docs and deployment was roughly 4 hours.
-Most of the time was spent dealing with GCP.
 * Third-party dependencies are kept to the minimum possible.
 * The API also supports HTTP2 and TLS 1.2
 * A very minimal `Dockerfile` was also added.
 * Releasing a binary of the service was automated with Github Releases: https://github.com/c4milo/hello/releases
+* Dependencies are vendored using `govendor`
+* The total effort, including tests, docs and deployment was roughly 4 hours.
+Most of the time was spent dealing with GCP.

 ## Deployment